Hwaaanss/hwaaanss.github.io/_posts/2025-06-26-MIMIC4withTransformer.md.md

     3. Reset Model and Start to Training...

     --- Start Training ---
-    /usr/local/lib/python3.11/dist-packages/torch/nn/modules/transformer.py:508: UserWarning: The PyTorch API of nested tensors is in prototype stage and will change in the near future.
-We recommend specifying layout=torch.jagged when constructing a nested tensor, as this layout receives active development, has better operator coverage, and works with torch.compile.
-(Triggered internally at /pytorch/aten/src/ATen/NestedTensorImpl.cpp:178.) output = torch._nested_tensor_from_mask(
     Epoch 1/20 | Train Loss: 0.0432 | Val Loss: 0.0298 | Val AUC: 0.9879
     Epoch 2/20 | Train Loss: 0.0284 | Val Loss: 0.0254 | Val AUC: 0.9936
     Epoch 3/20 | Train Loss: 0.0253 | Val Loss: 0.0237 | Val AUC: 0.9950